 The truth is that there is no right or wrong way for couples to manage their finances together – it’s completely up to the two of you.
 It really depends on where you both are financially and how you decide you’ll cover the bills together.
 Let’s take a look at the different options – without letting money worries kill the romance.

 If you’re both independent, you might decide you want to keep your money completely separate in your own personal bank accounts.
 This may also be the best option if one of you has a history of managing credit poorly, as this could affect the other one’s credit score if you open a joint account together.

 The best way to do this is to make a plan for all of the bills that you’ll need to pay: rent or mortgage, electricity and heating, water, council tax, and home insurance.
-You should also plan for any expenses that you don’t pay monthly, such as the TV license.
 For bills that only affect one of you, for example, if you have a car but only one of you drives it to work every day, you’ll have to discuss whether you’ll both cover it equally or if just one of you will pay for it.

 Next, you’ll have to work out how you’ll actually pay for these bills: will you cover the rent and your partner pay for the electricity and heating, or will you pay half of the total expenses to your partner each month?
 It doesn’t matter which you go for – as long as you both decide together and keep each other updated on when each bill is getting paid.
 After you’ve lived together a while and get to know each other’s spending habits better, you may decide you want to combine your finances a bit more closely.

 A middle ground

 If you want to link your finances, but still retain some independence, one way to do this is to open a joint account together, but still keep your personal bank accounts.
 Using a joint account is a great way to manage the budgeting of your household bills, without relying on one of you to cover the payments.